EURO GOVT-Spanish bonds stable after auction, French yields dip

 By Marius Zaharia and Kirsten Donovan

-LONDON, May 3 Spanish government bonds held steady after a debt auction on Thursday showed domestic banks were still willing to buy sovereign debt, but underlying selling pressure in the market was unlikely to fade soon.
+LONDON, May 3 Spanish government bonds held steady after a debt auction on Thursday showed domestic banks were still willing to buy sovereign debt, but underlying selling pressure in the market was unlikely to go away soon.

 In France, a solid debt sale pushed yields slightly lower, suggesting markets were becoming more open to the possibility of presidential election favourite Francois Hollande being less fiscally disciplined than incumbent Nicolas Sarkozy.

-At 1147 GMT, Spanish 10-year bond yields were 8 basis points lower on the day at 5.79 percent.
+At 1036 GMT, Spanish 10-year bond yields were 2.8 basis points lower at 5.84 percent, little changed from levels seen before the auction.

 "Overall (the auction) was quite good, they sold the full amount, bid/cover was quite high, it sends the message that the Spanish banks can still support auctions," Lloyds rate strategist Achilleas Georgolopoulos said.